djarquin92/practicumII/README.md

 # Data Overview
 I will be using data found: https://data.world/annavmontoya/speed-dating-experiment/workspace/file?filename=Speed+Dating+Data.csv
 The data was gathered from speed dating participants from 2002-2004, during which they had four minutes to interact with someone of the opposite gender, location was not disclosed

-The data found here contains:
+The data contains:

-  - Demographics such as occupation, race, age, university attended and more.
+  - Demographics such as occupation, race, age, university attended, wave of date and more.
   - As well as answers to questions such as how they view themselves, what their goal is for the event, how often they date, personal interests and so on.
   - As well as how they ranked each of their speed dating partners in terms of: attractiveness, sincerity, intelligence, how fun they appeared to be, ambitiousness, and shared interests.

  # Data Cleaning and wrangling